TelegramBots/book/src/README.md

 Follow the pictures below to configure the Package source in Visual Studio:
 ![In Visual Studio](1/docs/NugetPackageManager.jpg)

+Alternatively you can use command line: `dotnet nuget add source https://nuget.voids.site/v3/index.json`
-Alternatively you can set up a `nuget.config` file at the root of your project/solution:
+Or set up a `nuget.config` file at the root of your project/solution:
 ```xml
 <configuration>
   <packageSources>